dickyw71/ccna-rs-book/chp5-vlsm-summarization-troubleshooting-tcpip/review-questions.md

 	**B.**	The default gateway address is incorrect on the station.
 	**C. 	The IP address on the station is incorrect.
 (My answer)**
 	**D.**	The router is malfunctioning.

+7. If Host A is configured with an incorrect default gateway and all other computers and the router are known to be configured correctly, which of the following statements is TRUE?

+	A.	Host A cannot communicate with the router.
+	B.	Host A can communicate with other hosts in the same subnet.
+	C. 	Host A can communicate with hosts in other subnets.
+	D.	Host A can communicate with no other systems.